 - Purchase tickets or learn more

-NOTE: If you’re looking for an even more family-friendly show, consider taking the kids to Disney on Ice: Dream Big.
+NOTE: If you’re looking for a family-friendly show, consider taking the kids to Disney on Ice: Into the Magic.

-There will be several festivals held in New Orleans during the month of April, with two specific stand-out examples that most families will want to consider.
+There will be a few festivals held in New Orleans during the month of April.

-The annual New Orleans Jazz and Heritage Festival (April 29th - April 30th), better known as “Jazz Fest” by locals, is a very exciting activity for lovers of rhythm & blues, zydeco, folk, Cajun and other musical genres.
+The annual New Orleans Jazz & Heritage Festival (April 28th - April 30th), better known as “Jazz Fest” by locals, is an exciting activity for lovers of rhythm & blues, zydeco, folk, Cajun and other musical genres.

-The French Quarter Fest (April 21st - 24th) brings together rhythm & blues, zydeco, rock, swing, classical, jazz and much more across 12 stages over a 3-day weekend.
+French Quarter Fest (April 13th-16th) brings together rhythm & blues, zydeco, rock, swing, classical, jazz and much more across 12 stages over a 3-day weekend.